NetworkPolice/NetworkPolice/README.md

 ![Mock DNS dashboard with placeholder zone files](screenshots/dns-division-dashboard.png)
 > Sample DNS division layout showing diagnostic placeholders and zone simulation.

-*(Add other screenshots as needed for the Firewall or Violations Division.)*

 ---

 ## 🚀 Recent Project Highlights